EmDmx/bankingproject/README.md

 All you need to do is run start.sh inside docker image.

-To get docker image of the file, you can use the link below. https://hub.docker.com/r/dockiron/bankproject
+To get docker image of the file, you can use this link: https://hub.docker.com/r/dockiron/bankproject

 # Note: